BlazejBatko/Movie-Rental-MVC-CRUD-web-aplication/README.md

-## Rest Api about films library with users authorization
+## MVC web application with crud operations on database for movie rental store.

 ### how to run
 ```